 Technology innovation and an unrelenting push toward a more digital world open us up to a range of cybersecurity risks.
 For retirement plan sponsors, it’s the risk of sharing financial and personal identifiable information across platforms and third-party service providers.
 With participant assets and retirement security on the line, these risks weigh heavily on many plan sponsors’ minds.

 In April 2022, the Department of Labor released an article to assist plan sponsors in meeting their fiduciary obligations regarding cybersecurity.
 To fulfill these duties, plan sponsors are following some simple steps that help protect against potential breaches.
 One place to start is establishing a well-documented cybersecurity program that includes several critical elements, including the four pillars below.

 Review and Monitor Service Providers

 Careful review of service-provider agreements and contract terms is an important first step.
-It is also a good idea for plan sponsors make sure they understand provider security practices and cybersecurity standards.
+It is also a good idea for plan sponsors to make sure they understand service-provider security practices and cybersecurity standards.
 Plan sponsors will want to explore past security incidents, legal proceedings related to the vendor’s services, and the provider’s response.
 Plan sponsors should also verify service providers’ insurance policies for cybersecurity and identity theft breaches.

 Protect Plan Data